 He was a Co_PI on the EPSRC Gravity Gradient Project providing imaging for novel gravity sensor development.
 Previous fieldwork has included a major project investigating Roman Wroxeter, survey of Diocletian’s Mausoleum in Split, the wetland landscape of the river Cetina (Croatia), fieldwork in Italy centred on the Roman town at Forum Novum, historic landscape characterisation at Fort Hood (Texas) and internet mapping of the Mundo Maya region.

 Professor Gaffney has received national and international awards for his work including the 2013 European Archaeological Heritage Prize awarded by the European Association of Archaeologists and the Queen's Anniversary Prize for Higher Education.
 His work on inundated marine landscapes received the 2007 award for Heritage Presentation at the British Association for the Advancement of Science.
 His book "Europe's Lost World" was awarded the "Best Publication" prize at the British Archaeological Awards in 2010.
+In 2018 he was awarded an MBE for services to archaeology in the Queen's Birthday Honours List.

 University of Bradford